PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Using translations in components
 There are two notably different ways in which translations can be integrated in the React code.

-- The _Translate_ tag can be used in a self-closing form, with an _id_ prop referencing the translation property name in the resource files.
+- The _Translate_ tag can be used in a self-closing form with an _id_ prop referencing the translation property name in the resource files.

 ```jsx
 <Translate id="units.length.meter.plural" /> /* will be replaced with "meters" or "Meter" depending on language */